Golf - Fowler prefers his followers on leaderboard not social media

-ERIN, Wisconsin Rickie Fowler might be ready to heed coach Butch Harmon's words by finally backing up his social media status with a major championship victory at the U.S. Open.
+ERIN, Wisconsin (Reuters) - Rickie Fowler might be ready to heed coach Butch Harmon's words by finally backing up his social media status with a major championship victory at the U.S. Open.

 Harmon says he told Fowler to decide whether he wanted to be a golf pro or a celebrity.